lidom/RM_ES_Script/docs/01-Introduction-to-R.md

-## Programming and Simulating using R
+## Programming in R

-Let's write our own (very simple) R-function for estimating linear regression models.
-In order to be able to validate our function, we start with **simulating data** (for which we then *know* all parameters).
-Simulating data is like being the "Data-God": For instance, we generate realizations of the error term $\varepsilon_i$, i.e., something which we **never** observe in real data.
+Let's write, i.e., program our own R-function for estimating linear regression models.
+In order to be able to validate our function, we start with **simulating data** for which we then *know* all true parameters.
+Simulating data is like being the "Data-God": For instance, we generate realizations of the error term $\varepsilon_i$, i.e., something which we *never* observe in real data.

 \